VictoriaaaZork/se-toolkit-hackathon/README.md

 The project idea must:
 - Be something simple to build, clearly useful, and easy to explain;
 - Involve backend + db + web dashboard + user-facing agent;
-- Not be an LMS (different from the course project).
+- Not be an LMS (different from the course project), however you can use the course project as the coding base to iterate from.

 Define:
 - End users of the product